 What is Hypotears?

-Hypotears is used to relieve burning, irritation, and discomfort caused by dry eyes.
+Hypotears is used in adults to relieve burning, irritation, and discomfort caused by dry eyes.

 Hypotears may also be used for purposes not listed in this medication guide.

 You should not use an Hypotears to treat or prevent an eye infection.

 You should not use an Hypotears if you are allergic to it.
 This medicine will not treat or prevent an eye infection.